 Karen Jones of Newnan, Georgia says, “I love my new Double D Trailer...
 I got their patent pending reverse/forward facing Safetack 2H Slant Gooseneck.
 Brad designed a hay/feed room for it and I enlarged the dressing room.
 I can't wait to haul my horses in it; it is so much roomier than any of my previous 3 trailers!
 I have one problem loader that loves being able to walk forward in and OUT!
 I highly recommend Brad and Double D for a great trailer designing experience, extraordinary customer service and a fabulous product!”

-If you are curious about this new trailer design, you’ll have an opportunity to see it in person at the Equine Affaire from November 12-15, 2015 in Springfield, Massachusetts.
+If you are curious about this new trailer design, there are a few ways to see it up close.
 Brad would love for you to come out and see the design in person.
 “It’s definitely a game changer for the industry.
 It’s a new design and something that no one else offers.”

 “This is a trailer that works in the forward or rear-facing orientation.
 It allows you to access any horse at any time.
 It’s a trailer that will work for anyone, whether you’re hauling a small 14-hand pony or 17-hand horse.
 We build the trailer to fit the horse rather than expect the horse to fit the trailer.”